Ques 1. What is Nutrients?

 Ques 5.
 What is Nutrition?

 Ans: Nutrition is the sum of all including taking food by an organism and its utilization by the body.
 The mode of nutrition in which organisms make food themselves from simple substances is called autotrophic nutrition.
 Ex plants.
-The mode of nutrition in which organisms take in ready made food prepared by the plants called heterotrophic nutrition.
-Ex: animals.
+The mode of nutrition in which organisms take in ready-made food prepared by the plants called heterotrophic nutrition.
+Example: animals.

 Ques 6.
 Whether food is made in all parts of a plant or only in certain parts?

-Ans: Only certain part plant like leaves having green pigment chlorophyll.
+Ans: Only certain part of plants like leaves having green pigment chlorophyll.
 So Leaves are called the food factories of plants.

 Besides leaves, photosynthesis also takes place in other green parts of the plant — in green stems and green branches.
 The desert plants have scale- or spine-like leaves to reduce loss of water by transpiration.
 These plants have green stems which carry out photosynthesis.

 Ques 7.
 How do plants obtain the raw materials from the surroundings?